Copyright Logo

 The Berne Convention was adopted in 1989.
 It allowed the use of © only at will because the creators of the intellectual property began to receive copyright automatically.
 But it should be borne in mind that the presence of a “C” in the circle helps to prove the damage done if the case goes to court.

 The original symbol was introduced in 1952 following the adoption of the Universal Copyright Convention.
-However, it existed before: the © sign was first mentioned in the Copyright Act of 1909.
+However, it existed before: the © sign was first mentioned in the Copyright Act 1909.
 Until 1909, legislation allowed copyright holders to use only the word “Copyright” or its abbreviated version “Copr.”.
 The artists did not like this requirement: they wanted to indicate their name on the picture without unnecessary text.
 The government made concessions to them and replaced the long inscriptions with a capital letter “C” inside the ring.

 The Copyright mark cannot be called a full-fledged emblem because it fulfills a legal function and does not belong to any particular organization.
 It is an abbreviation for “Copyright,” placed inside a white circle with a black outline.
 To reproduce it, there is a special character that has the Unicode U + 00A9.
-Sometimes © is replaced with a simple “C” in parentheses.
+Sometimes, © is replaced with a simple “C” in parentheses.
 This option (C) arose because there was no corresponding sign on the typewriters.
-Alternative versions with inscriptions are also allowed: abbreviation “Copr.” or the word “Copyright” without abbreviations.
+Alternative versions with inscriptions are also allowed: the abbreviation “Copr.” or the word “Copyright” without abbreviations.

 Copyright: Interesting Facts